Healthy Homes Assessment Kingsley-Chatham

 What We Do

-As building inspectors we are experts in all elements associated with specialist home inspects.
-We are here to make sure you make the best decision when buying your next home.
+As building inspectors, we are experts in all elements of professional house Inspections.
+We’re there to ensure you make the best decision when purchasing your next property.

-We are serious about your investment We conduct comprehensive examinations to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the fun aspects of buying or owning a home.
+We are serious about your investment We will conduct detailed inspections so you won’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the fun parts of purchasing or owning a house.

-We specialise in a range of solutions to make sure that you are fully informed of the condition of any property that you might be contemplating buying or selling as well as additional solutions.
+We offer a wide range of solutions to make sure that you are completely updated on the condition of any property you may be looking to purchase or sell as well as additional solutions.

-With our systemised approach to inspecting your property as well as the latest technology in software including digital photos imbedded into the Report, you can actually see any issues that could be discovered.
-Through our comprehensive report, it’s no wonder we receive so many referrals from clients our service to family and acquaintances.
+With our systematic method of conducting your house inspection and the latest in technology for software that incorporates digital images into the reports, you can actually see any issues that may be found.
+Because of our comprehensive report, it is no wonder that we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports